SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/TestingInSpec/TestingInSpec.md

 		yourself
 ```

-`initializeWindow:` sets the title and the initial dimensions of the window.
+The method `initializeWindow:` sets the title and the initial dimensions of the window.

 ```
 ColorChooser >> initializeWindow: aWindowPresenter